-Finally, it has been argued in the literature that once inflation expectations are admitted to a forward- or backwardlooking Phillips curve equation, it is also possible that economic disturbances affect prices without any intermediating transmission through the output gap or other measures of slack in the economy (Sims, 2009).
+Finally, it has been argued in the literature that, once inflation expectations are admitted to a forward- or backward-looking Phillips curve equation, it is also possible that economic disturbances impact prices without any intermediating transmission through the output gap or other measures of slack in the economy (see, for example, Sims, 2008).
 In this spirit, Coibion and Gorodnichenko (2015) argue that the absence of disinflation during the Great Recession can be explained by the rise of consumers' inflation expectations between 2009 and 2011 due to the increase in oil prices in this period.
-Also, while macrovariables are likely to be affected by nonclassical measurement error, agents' expectations, as captured by consumers' and professional forecasters' surveys, are likely to be only partially in line with national accounting definitions of aggregate prices and can introduce measurement errors and biases of a different nature.12
+Also, while macro-variables are likely to be affected by non-classical measurement error, agents' expectations, as captured by consumers' and professional forecasters' surveys, are likely to be only partially in line with national accounting definitions of aggregate prices and can introduce measurement errors and biases of a different nature.12 where π_t^c is core CPI inflation, and π_t^{en} and π_t^{food} are, respectively, the growth rate for prices of consumer energy goods and services and prices of food, both expressed relative to core CPI prices; and v_1 , and v_2 are the weights of energy and food in total consumption.
+In the rest of the paper we focus on the energy price component and abstract from food prices.
+Interestingly, both commodities are subject to the effect of global factors and a few papers have reported a substantial share of co-movement between energy and food prices (see, for example, Baumeister and Kilian, 2014).